pfertyk/blog/content/pages/about.md

 [Email](mailto:pfertyk@pfertyk.me){: .email}
 </div>

-I'm a software developer from Poznań, Poland.
+I'm a software developer from Berlin, Germany.
 I work mostly with Python, but I used to tamper with Java and C++.
 I'm a huge fan of automated tests, open source, refactoring, and removing third party services from my life.